dominicbraam/my-data/README.md

 ## Initial setup

+1. Clone this repo
+2. `cd` into my-data
-1. Copy .env.template to .env
+3. Copy .env.template to .env

 ### Database
 1. Create a postgres database for the API to use.